World's oldest figurative tattoos discovered

 They include animals thought to represent status and power

-The world’s oldest figurative tattogos have been discovered on two 5,000-year-old mummies from Egypt.
+The world’s oldest figurative tattoos have been discovered on two 5,000-year-old mummies from Egypt.

-The find, details of which are published in the Journal of Archaeological Science, pushes back evidence for the tattooing in Africa by 1,000 years, and it overturns the belief that only women were tattooed in Predynastic Egypt – the era before the country’s unification by the first pharaoh at around 3100 BCE.
+The find, details of which are published in the Journal of Archaeological Science, pushes back evidence for the tattooing in Africa by 1,000 years, and it overturns the belief that only women were tattooed in Predynastic Egypt – the era before the country’s unification by the first pharaoh about 3100 BC.

 A sign of status, magical power or just art?

-Antoine says that the animals on the man, especially the bull, are likely to be associated with status, power and virility.
-Both horned animals are frequently depicted in Predynastic Egyptian art.
-Similarly, the S-motifs that run vertically over the woman’s right shoulder were also used in pottery decoration at the time.
+Antoine says the animals on the man, especially the bull, are likely to be associated with status, power and virility.
+Both horned animals are frequently depicted in predynastic Egyptian art.
+Similarly, the S motifs that run vertically over the woman’s right shoulder were used in pottery decoration at the time.

-“They were very sophisticated people 5,000 years ago,” he says.
+“They were very sophisticated people 5,000 years ago,” he said.
 “There’s no reason why their reasoning for having a tattoo on their body wouldn’t be as multifaceted as it is today.”

 Ancient tattoo artists

-The research suggests that the tattooing process would have been similar to that today: using a needle to insert a carbon-based element – probably soot – under the skin.
-“They were very fine craftsmen, so I’m sure they would have been very good at tattooing,” says Antoine.
+The research suggests that the tattooing process would have been similar to that of today: using a needle to insert a carbon-based element – probably soot – under the skin.
+“They were very fine craftsmen, so I’m sure they would have been very good at tattooing,” Antoine said.

 The mummies, known officially as “Gebelein Man A” and “Gebelein woman,” named after the town in the southern part of Upper Egypt, near Luxor, where they were first discovered, have been part of the British Museum’s collection for years.

-The Gebelein man has been on display since his discovery 100 years ago, and is one of the museum’s most popular attractions.
-A post-mortem carried out in 2012, indicates that he was aged between 18 and 21 when he died, and had suffered a stab wound to the back.
+The Gebelein man has been on display since his discovery 100 years ago and is one of the museum’s most popular attractions.
+A postmortem exam carried out in 2012 indicates that he was between 18 and 21 when he died and had suffered a stab wound to the back.
 Tufts of ginger-colored hair can still be seen on his scalp.

 New technologies advance old research

 Antoine hopes the results inspire other museums to start new research on their existing collections.
-“It’s an opportunity for me to demonstrate that even though some of the collection we have in the museum has been here for a long time, as the science and the technology evolves there’s always new opportunities to find out more,” he says.
+“It’s an opportunity for me to demonstrate that even though some of the collection we have in the museum has been here for a long time, as the science and the technology evolves, there’s always new opportunities to find out more,” he said.

-The oldest example of tattoos are on the Alpine mummy known as Ötzi, thought to have lived between 3370 and 3100 BC, so almost contemporary with the Gebelein pair.
+The oldest example of tattoos are on the Alpine mummy known as Ötzi, who was thought to have lived between 3370 and 3100 BC, almost contemporary with the Gebelein pair.

-Antoine says that this it what makes the find so special – it suggests tattoos were an art form.
-“People are mirroring on their bodies what they are also displaying elsewhere,” he says.
+Antoine says that this it what makes the find so special: It suggests that tattoos were an art form.
+“People are mirroring on their bodies what they are also displaying elsewhere,” he said.